BestTimesToVisit.com Logo

 transport

-Embrace the local buses for an authentic and affordable way to get around.
-They're brightly painted, play lively music, and run frequently along the main coastal roads.
-Just flag one down, tell the driver your destination, and pay your fare (usually EC$2.50 or US$1) when you get off.
+Embrace the local minibuses for an authentic and affordable way to get around.
+They run frequently along the main routes and are incredibly cheap, but be prepared for a lively atmosphere and spontaneous stops.
+Just flag one down and tell the driver your destination; payment is usually collected as you get off.

 money